tobin-ford/tobin-ford/README.md

 ## Hi there 👋
 ### 🔭 I’m working on

-- Photovoltaic reliability at NREL
+- Photovoltaic (PV) reliability at NREL
+- Embedded R&D at Negative Supply
 - Studying at the Colorado School of Mines

 ### 📫 How to reach me